Tulane Home Tulane Shield logo linking to site home page

 Principal Investigator: Matthew Escarra

-The Escarra group explores novel photonic materials and devices with applications particularly, but not exclusively, in the area of solar energy conversion.
-On the fundamental end, we are exploring nanoscale photonic materials and devices, where quantum phenomena tend to dominate, for potential use as light emitters, photovoltaics, and more.
-We are also interested in nanostructured materials, where sub-wavelength, or nanophotonic, behavior determines optical properties.
-On the applied end, we are developing unique material, device, and system architectures for ultra-high efficiency solar energy conversion.
+The Escarra group explores novel photonic materials and devices with applications in solar energy conversion, sensing, integrated photonics, and more.
+On the fundamental end, we are exploring nanoscale photonic materials and devices, where quantum phenomena and sub-wavelength behavior tend to dominate.
+On the applied end, we are developing unique material, device, and system architectures for high efficiency or high-power density solar energy conversion.

 Active project thrusts include:

-1. In collaboration with academic and industry partners, the group is developing a new hybrid solar energy converter that allows for high efficiency, dispatchable renewable energy production.
-This system features a spectrum splitting photovoltaic module designed to work in tandem with solar thermal energy capture and storage.
+- In collaboration with academic and industry partners, the group is developing a new hybrid solar energy converter that allows for high efficiency cogeneration of process heat and electricity.
+This system features a photovoltaic module designed to work in tandem with solar thermal energy capture and storage.

-3. The group is studying two-dimensional transition metal chalcogenides and their quantum phenomena for use as semiconductor materials in ultra-thin optoelectronic devices.
-We have a particular interest in heterostructures of 2D materials and ternary transition metal chalcogenides.
+- The group is studying two-dimensional transition metal chalcogenides for use as semiconductor materials in ultra-thin optoelectronic devices.
+We have a particular interest in large scale synthesis and photovoltaic applications of these materials.

-The work in this group involves optical, thermal, and device physics simulations, micro/nanofabrication, and optoelectronic material and device characterization.
+The research in this group involves multi-physics simulations, materials synthesis, micro/nanofabrication, and optoelectronic material and device characterization..

 Quantum Information and Nonlinear Optics